usc-mrel/cartesian_maxgirf_epi_3d/README.md

 Nam Gyun Lee, University of Southern California, Apirl 2025.

-A gradient file (coeff_.grad, Siemens proprietary information) is needed to perform gradient nonlinearity correction
+A gradient file (coeff_.grad, Siemens proprietary information) is needed to perform gradient nonlinearity correction.

-A .json file should be created and provided to a recon script.
+A .json file should be provided to a recon script.

 See an example json file under "data\vol1109_20250302\json_files".